1928 Florida Gators football team: Week 1: Southern College

-In the first game of the 1928 season, the Gators posted a 26–0 victory overSouthern College, whose quarterback weighed just 98 lb.
+In the first game of the 1928 season, the Gators posted a 26–0 victory over Southern College, whose quarterback weighed just 98 lb.
 The Gators were held scoreless in the first half of the game, and achieved only two first downs; but then scored 26 points in the third quarter.

 The starting lineup was: W. DeHoff (left end), Norfleet (left tackle), Grandoff (left guard), Clemons (center), Perry (right guard), Hicks (right tackle), Green (right end), Bowyer (quarterback), Bethea (left halfback), Owens (right halfback), and Sauls (fullback).